 BetaKit, a media company that reports on Canadian startup and tech beat, has more than 100 episodes as part of its CanCon Podcast dating back to 2016.
-The weekly podcast covers the latest notable news from the Canadian tech industry as well as takes a deeper dive into global tech topics that are currently relevant.
-Each episode is 45-75 minutes.
+The weekly podcast covers the latest notable news from the Canadian tech industry as well as takes a deeper dive into global technology topics that are currently relevant.
+Each tech show episode is 45-75 minutes.

-Canadian tech entrepreneur, venture capitalist and Dragons’ Den investor, and one of Canada's tech leaders Michele Romanow hosts the Earning Curve Podcast, which gives you an intimate view at what it takes to start and grow a business.
+Canadian tech entrepreneur, venture capitalist, Dragons’ Den investor, and one of Canada's tech leaders Michele Romanow hosts the Earning Curve Podcast, which gives you an intimate view at what it takes to start and grow a business.
 The first season of the podcast features young entrepreneurs and business leaders within 30-35 minute episodes.
 Although new technology episodes aren't currently being released, the library bank of previous shows covering various tech topics will satisfy your ear cravings for a while.

 Geared more towards entrepreneurship, the Startup Canada Podcast continues going strong, even after 182 episodes.
-The show features figures from Canada’s entrepreneurship community from a wide range of industries.
-Each episode is a nice length at 35-45 minutes, ideal for your daily commute ora power hour at work.
+The technology listening show features figures from Canada’s entrepreneurship community from a wide range of industries.
+Each episode is a nice length at 35-45 minutes, ideal for your daily commute or a power hour at work.

-You can listen to the show on CBC Radio One and Sirius XM, or catch episodes at your convenience on iTunes.
+You can listen to the tech podcast show on CBC Radio One and Sirius XM, or catch podcast episodes at your convenience on iTunes.